 Applications are due February 10, 2020 at 5pm.
-If selected for an interview, you will join us for a 1-hour in-person interview.
+We will continue accepting applications after this date if positions remain unfilled.
+If selected for an interview, you will be invited to join us for a 1-hour in-person interview.

 If you have questions about our training opportunities or the application and interview process, please email Dr. Renee Gilkey or call 970-351-2496.

 Interviews will be scheduled at the end of February/early March.
 Our center adheres to the Mutual Selection Date (March 6, 2020) that was agreed upon by many of the UCCs in the area, including:

 Regis University Office of Counseling and Personal Development University of Colorado Boulder Counseling and Psychiatric Services